IdahoLabUnsupported/PXL/README.md

 # To Set Up
 This package comes with various scripts that work together to get the pixel coordinate.

-# Important Info
+# License
 This code is provided under a BSD-3-Clause license and is not maintained.
 Feel free to alter this code.
+See more under the <i>License</i> tab of this repo.